octoshrimpy/chromaforge/[ @ ] compendium/[ @ ] dm/[ @ ] list of landmarks/readme.md

 ### Red
+1. Altar stone
+    *   Sits atop a hill
+    *   Surrounded by charred skeletons
+    *   It has a crack through the middle
+    *   Inscription describes a god that nobody worships
+    *   It catches fire every solstice for 24 hours

 1. A large sand castle inhabited by non-verbal gnomes
-2. An altar stone atop a hill with a crack through the middle surrounded by charred skeletons. an inscription describes a god that nobody worships. it catches fire every solstice for 24 hours.
-3. Military outpost. good condition, stocked, no people.
+1. Military outpost. good condition, stocked, no people.
-4. Small shack that leads to underground cavern where illegal pet fighting happens
+1. Small shack that leads to underground cavern where illegal pet fighting happens
-5. Forge ran by faeries, used to create otherwise non-obtainable items and tools
+1. Forge ran by faeries, used to create otherwise non-obtainable items and tools
-6. Gym's Jim. bigger-on-the-inside shack, with concealed portal to a central gym. working out here gives +1 STR or CHR until end of next battle. the "gym" is always the same
+1. Gym's Jim. bigger-on-the-inside shack, with concealed portal to a central gym. working out here gives +1 STR or CHR until end of next battle. the "gym" is always the same